technology-toolbox/website/content/blog/jjameson/2010/05/19/reporting-errors-with-tfs-migration-upgrade.md

 successfully upgraded.
 The log file contains warnings for each TFS project that resemble the following:

+{{< blockquote "font-italic" >}}

-> [Warning] Failed to upgrade Reporting settings for project AdventureWorks:
+[Warning] Failed to upgrade Reporting settings for project AdventureWorks:
-> TF30225: Error uploading report 'Work Item with Tasks': System.Web.Services.Protocols.SoapException:
+TF30225: Error uploading report 'Work Item with Tasks': System.Web.Services.Protocols.SoapException:
-> An error occurred within the report server database.
-This may be due to
-> a connection failure, timeout or low disk condition within the database.
+An error occurred within the report server database.
+This may be due to a connection failure, timeout or low disk condition within the database.
-> ---&gt; Microsoft.ReportingServices.Diagnostics.Utilities.ReportServerStorageException:
+---&gt; Microsoft.ReportingServices.Diagnostics.Utilities.ReportServerStorageException:
-> An error occurred within the report server database.
-This may be due to
-> a connection failure, timeout or low disk condition within the database.
+An error occurred within the report server database.
+This may be due to a connection failure, timeout or low disk condition within the database.
-> ---&gt; System.Data.SqlClient.SqlException: The EXECUTE permission was denied
-> on the object 'xp\_sqlagent\_notify', database 'mssqlsystemresource', schema
+---&gt; System.Data.SqlClient.SqlException: The EXECUTE permission was denied on the object 'xp\_sqlagent\_notify', database 'mssqlsystemresource', schema 'sys'.

-> 'sys'.
->
-> at Microsoft.ReportingServices.WebServer.ReportingService2005Impl.SetCacheOptions(String
+    at Microsoft.ReportingServices.WebServer.ReportingService2005Impl.SetCacheOptions(String
-> Report, Boolean CacheReport, ExpirationDefinition Expiration)
+    Report, Boolean CacheReport, ExpirationDefinition Expiration)

->
-> at Microsoft.ReportingServices.WebServer.ReportingService2005.SetCacheOptions(String
+    at Microsoft.ReportingServices.WebServer.ReportingService2005.SetCacheOptions(String
-> Report, Boolean CacheReport, ExpirationDefinition Expiration)
+    Report, Boolean CacheReport, ExpirationDefinition Expiration)

+{{< /blockquote >}}

 After the upgrade, when attempting to create a new TFS project (which adds new reports to Reporting Services), you may see the following:

+{{< blockquote "font-italic" >}}

-> **TF301777: Team Project Creation Failed**
+**TF301777: Team Project Creation Failed**

->
-> New Team Project Wizard encountered the following error and could not
+New Team Project Wizard encountered the following error and could not continue.

-> continue.
->
-> **Error**
+**Error**

->
-> The Project Creation Wizard encountered an error
-> while creating reports to the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx.
+The Project Creation Wizard encountered an error while creating reports to the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx.

->
-> **Explanation**
+**Explanation**

->
-> The Project Creation Wizard encountered a problem while creating reports
-> on the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx.
+The Project Creation Wizard encountered a problem while creating reports on the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx.
-> The reason for the failure cannot be determined at this time.
-Because the
-> operation failed, the wizard was not able to finish creating the SQL Server
-> Reporting Services site.
+The reason for the failure cannot be determined at this time.
+Because the operation failed, the wizard was not able to finish creating the SQL Server Reporting Services site.

->
-> **User Action**
+**User Action**

->
-> Contact the administrator for the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx
-> to confirm that the SQL Server Reporting Services server is running and
-> you have sufficient privileges to create a project.
-Your user account on
-> SQL Server Reporting Services must have Content Manager permission to create
-> a new project.
-Also, you might find additional helpful information in the
-> project creation log.
-The log shows each action taken by the wizard at the
-> time of the failure and may include additional details about the error.
+Contact the administrator for the SQL Server Reporting Services on http://cyclops-dev/ReportServer/ReportService2005.asmx to confirm that the SQL Server Reporting Services server is running and you have sufficient privileges to create a project.
+Your user account on SQL Server Reporting Services must have Content Manager permission to create a new project.
+Also, you might find additional helpful information in the project creation log.
+The log shows each action taken by the wizard at the time of the failure and may include additional details about the error.

+{{< /blockquote >}}

 The problem occurs if you restore the ReportServerDB and ReportServerTempDB databases without first configuring SQL Server Reporting Services in the new